ctrlaltdeleon/infinitygauntlet/how-to/how-to-build-a-pc.md

   - Size.
     - Do you want to use a HDD to store a lot of things for cheap?
   - Speed.
-    - Do you want to use a SSD to speed up applications, including the operating system, at a price?
+    - Do you want to use a NVM Express/SSD to speed up applications, including the operating system, at a price?

 ## 11: Extras